Mohamad Yousuf Tarigami: Early life

-Tarigami was born on 17 July 1949 to a farmer family in Tarigam village of Kulgam.
-His family name, comes from his village – Tarigam.
-His father is Late Gulam Rasool Rather.
-He could not appear for the B.A.
-Final Year examination, due to the political turbulence in Kashmir.
-He lost his wife in childbirth in 1975, during which he was a political prisoner.
+Tarigami was born into a farmer family in Tarigam village of Kulgam.
+Named Mohammed Yousuf Rather, he took on the last name 'Tarigami' later in life.
+His late father was Gulam Rasool Rather.
+He could not appear for the B.A. final year examination due to the political turbulence in Kashmir.
+He lost his wife during childbirth in 1975, during which he was a political prisoner.